<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Wondering how to get your hands on some of this money?
 You need to apply for the two main forms of financial aid: the FAFSA and the CSS Profile.

-FAFSA: An Overview
+The FAFSA: An Overview

 There are a few important words in the title.

 1. It is free to fill out.
-There is no reason to pay someone else to fill out your personal information on this document.
+There is no reason to pay someone else to fill out your personal information on this document

-3. Some colleges use the FAFSA to award their institutional aid.
+3. Some colleges use the FAFSA to award their institutional aid

-What type of aid does FAFSA help me qualify for?
+Which type of aid does FAFSA help me qualify for?

 Completing the FAFSA qualifies you for several different types of aid.
 We've put together a helpful chart to help you understand the types of aid, along with examples.